TIPS Explained: Your Inflation Shield in 2026

 How to Buy TIPS in 2026

 1. TreasuryDirect — Buy directly from the U.S. Treasury at auction with no fees and no markup.
-You'll need to hold to maturity (or transfer to a brokerage to sell).
 Minimum purchase is $100.
 This is the purest way to capture the real yield.
+The most recent 10-year TIPS reopening on March 19 priced at a 1.896% real yield with the original 1.875% coupon set at the January 22 auction.

 2. Brokerage accounts — Buy individual TIPS on the secondary market through any major broker.
 You'll see a bid-ask spread (typically tight for on-the-run issues), and you can sell anytime.
 This gives you flexibility but introduces interest rate risk if you sell before maturity.

-3. TIPS ETFs and mutual funds — The simplest option for most investors.
-Popular choices include:
+3. TIPS ETFs and mutual funds — The simplest option for most investors:

 - iShares TIPS Bond ETF (TIP) — broad TIPS exposure across maturities